What is amyloidosis?

 - swelling of the feet and ankles

-- shortness of breath.
+- shortness of breath

 For some types of amyloidosis, medication can help, along with a stem cell (bone marrow) transplant.

-Last reviewed: August 2016
+Last reviewed: July 2021